cybertec-postgresql/today-i-learned-content/posts/TEMPLATE/index.md

 This is a [known problem](https://github.com/whatwg/fetch/issues/763), but there's currently no solution for it.

-There's [a Github issue](https://github.com/whatwg/fetch/issues/601) that describes the idea of a special header `Access-Control-Allow-Visible-Redirect`, which will tell the browser to expose the redirect location in `"manual"` mode.
+There's [a GitHub issue](https://github.com/whatwg/fetch/issues/601) that describes the idea of a special header `Access-Control-Allow-Visible-Redirect`, which will tell the browser to expose the redirect location in `"manual"` mode.